celo-org/docs/docs/validator/attestation.md

 Support ticket request template

-> Hello, I'd like to enable custom codes for our Verify API with SID {YOUR_VERIFY_SID}.
+> Hello, I'd like to enable custom codes for our Verify API with SID `YOUR_VERIFY_SID`.
 I understand that we will be charged on each attempted user verification.

 After Twilio enables custom codes, you'll see the following property in the Twilio dashboard when viewing your Verify Service: